globalsmile/Twitter-Sentiment-Analysis/README.md

 Data transformation was done in Power Query and the dataset was loaded into Microsoft Power BI Desktop for modeling.

-The Twitter Sentiment dataset is contained in a table named:
+The Twitter Sentiment dataset is given by a table named:

 - `30DLTweets` which has `10 columns and 680 rows` of observation